-Arkansas has worked hard the past several years to build our prevention services and In-Home program prioritizing evidence-based services that meet the needs of our families and help to keep kids safely in their homes.
-Family First offers us an opportunity to continue and expand some of our existing services and expand our array of evidence-based services.
-Below are the programs Arkansas has identified to best meet the needs of our clients.
-DCFS has started this transformation with our in-home parenting programs but will include Mental Health and Substance Abuse services and programs in the future as we expand implementation of Family First.
+Arkansas has worked hard the past several years to build its prevention services and In-Home program prioritizing evidence-based services that meet the needs of families and help to keep kids safely in their homes.
+Family First offers an opportunity to continue and expand some of the existing services and expand the array of evidence-based services.
+Below are the programs Arkansas has identified to best meet the needs of its clients.
+DCFS has started this transformation with in-home parenting programs but will include Mental Health and Substance Abuse services and programs in the future as the Division expands implementation of Family First.
 Arkansas is working with the National Council on Crime and Delinquency (NCCD) to complete the independent systematic review of each service as necessary to claim transitional payments.